A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Proposed Algorithms

-\paragraph{\textbf{D}imension-Alt\textbf{e}rnating \textbf{Q}uadratic \textbf{O}ptimization Algorithm:} Here, we combine the scalability of the unlifted formulation with the exploratory power of the lifted formulation, we propose an alternating approach: the Dimension Alternating Quadratic Optimization algorithm, or DECO.
+Here, we combine the scalability of the unlifted formulation with the exploratory power of the lifted formulation, we propose an alternating approach: the Dimension Alternating Quadratic Optimization algorithm, or DECO.
 The intuition is as follows: start with a solution from pQUCO, then lift it to a higher-dimensional representation to refine the cut using pLUCO, and then project back to the unlifted representation.
 This lift-and-project process can be repeated as long as the run-time budget allows.
 Algorithm~\ref{alg: DECO} presents the procedure.